jboss-developer/jboss-brms-quickstarts/stateful-ksession/README.md

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:
+4. Because Arquillian Test need to access customer settings.xml, please make sure your customermized settings.xml  was copied into ~/.m2/settings.xml or ../settings.xml was copied into ~/.m2/settings.xml by default.

         mvn clean install test -Parq-jbossas-remote